23andMe/yhaplo/README.md

                     represents the branch that leads to it
 * `SNP`          : knows position, ancestral and derived alleles, node, etc.
 * `PlatformSNP` : knows position and ablock index
-* `Sample`       : knows an individual's genotypes and haplogroup
+* `Sample`       : knows genotypes and haplogroup of an individual
 * `Customer`     : (subclass of Sample) has 23andMe metadata and genotypes from ablocks
 * `Path`         : path through a tree; stores the next node to visit, a list of SNPs observed in the derived state, the most derived SNP observed,